1. Methodology background

 The processes for finding out about uses and users, and their views on the statistical products.

-The Labour Productivity team is responsible for producing the Labour productivity statistics.
+The Productivity team is responsible for producing the Labour productivity statistics.
 The team maintains a productivity mailbox (productivity@ons.gov.uk), which is an important means of engagement with productivity users.
 Through this medium and wider communication, we have created a user group list, which is used to consult with our users.

 Reviewing communication from users, the most common requests are for availability of additional data, additional details by industry, data on the intermediate series used to calculate the published estimates and the future timing of productivity releases.